appelmar/gdalcubes/README.md

 ```

 # Getting started

-The package includes a vignette that illustrates the basic concepts and functionality on a
+- The package includes a vignette that illustrates the basic concepts and functionality on a
 small (< 1 GB) MODIS dataset (see `vignettes/getting_started.Rmd`).

+- A tutorial how to use the R package to process Sentinel 2 time series can be found at https://appelmar.github.io/gdalcubes/S2R.html.

 # Warning
 The package is still in an early development version.
 Major changes on the functionality and